This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 over the bay.

-interesting things.
-And I think there's a special weaving between people that
+together.
+A lot of artists live here, lots of creative people doing interesting things.
+And I think there's a special weaving between people that just lives in the atmosphere and the air of this little village.

 You have started The Ayurveda Larder; what does living an Ayurvedic lifestyle look like for you?